Authentic Lessons for 21st Century Learning

 60 Minute(s)

-Move to slide 7 which includes presentation expectations.
-Share with students that they are now the classroom experts on their campus.
-At a campus, the person who knows a lot about the culture of the school and prepares to share that with others is called an admissions recruiter.
+Display slide 8 to introduce the presentation expectations.
+Explain that students are now the classroom experts on their campus.
+At a campus, the person who knows a lot about the culture of the school and prepares to share that with others is called an “admissions recruiter.”
 This person needs to highlight all that is great about the school to make others want to attend.

 Extend